Kotlin/kotlinx.coroutines/docs/basics.md

 ### Structured concurrency

 There is still something to be desired for practical usage of coroutines.
-When we use `GlobalScope.launch` we create a top-level coroutine.
+When we use `GlobalScope.launch`, we create a top-level coroutine.
 Even though it is light-weight, it still consumes some memory resources while it runs.
 If we forget to keep a reference to the newly launched coroutine it still runs.
 What if the code in the coroutine hangs (for example, we erroneously delay for too long), what if we launched too many coroutines and ran out of memory?
-Having to manually keep a reference to all the launched coroutines and [join][Job.join] them is error-prone.
+Having to manually keep references to all the launched coroutines and [join][Job.join] them is error-prone.

 There is a better solution.
 We can use structured concurrency in our code.
 Instead of launching coroutines in the [GlobalScope], just like we usually do with threads (threads are always global),